 The scariest bowl of soup

 Somewhat reassuringly, all the banchan seemed normal.
 It was the usual delightful mix of spicy kimchi, sweet and crunchy anchovies, steamed greens, beancurd and more.
-Getting them all the time while dining in Korea meant that I ate somewhat healthily throughout the trip.
+Getting them all the time while dining solo in Korea meant that I ate somewhat healthily throughout the trip.

 The toadfish soup arrived before I finished reading the symptoms of pufferfish poisoning on my phone.
 I had to dig under a layer of chives and bean sprouts to find four small bone-in fillets about 10 cm long.
 Sorry about the stray bean sprout.